tsuz/microservice-for-kafka/README.md

 # Kafka as a Microservice

-Streamline data delivery from Kafka topics to your clients with a flexible, last-mile microservice solution.
+Streamline data delivery from Kafka topics to your clients with a flexible, last-mile microservice solution using OpenAPI specification.

 ## Motivation